older couple discussing term vs. whole life insurance with an agent

 Term

 As the name implies, this type of plan is temporary, offering a fixed premium that provides coverage for a predetermined period of time.
 Typically, the longest a term plan will extend is 30 years from the issued date, and if the insured dies before the policy expires, the designated beneficiaries will receive the death benefit.
-Because it offers a more limited scope of protection, term life insurance policies are often more accessible than whole plans.
+Because it offers a more limited scope of protection, term life insurance policies are often more affordable than whole plans.

 Whole

-Whole plans tend to be more expensive than term plans and unlike term plans, a whole life insurance policy is a lifelong commitment.
+Whole plans tend to cost more than term plans and unlike term plans, a whole life insurance policy is a lifelong commitment.
 Coverage remains active for the policyholder from purchase until death, and accordingly, the benefits are available at anytime.
 In addition, whole plans have an intrinsic cash value, and policyholders can often borrow money against them.

 term vs. whole life insurance